soneyahossain/hcc-gap-recommender/README.md

 cd $HCC_EXPERIMENTS/scripts
 ./rq4.sh
 ```
 This should only take 1-2 minutes to run.
-The output will display:
+The output will consist of the following information:

 ```
 Compute SCC for original joda-time chronology package